 About me

 I am a PhD candidate in the Math and Data group at the Center for Data Science, New York University, under the supervision of Prof. Julia Kempe.
 Alongside Prof. Kempe, I am fortunate to have the support of my committee advisors, Prof. Qi Lei and Prof. Andrew Gordon Wilson.
+I have been fortunate to work with Dr. Yann Ollivier(Meta) during my internship at FAIR, Meta.

 I did my undergraduate in Applied Mathematics (Honor Track) at the School of Mathematical Sciences, Peking University.
 Back then, I was advised by Prof. Bin Dong on adversarial robustness.
 In Summer 2020, I worked virtually with Prof. Yue M. Lu at Harvard on high dimensional statistics and machine learning.
 I also worked closely with Dr. Di He from Microsoft Research Asia on representation.
 In 2022 Summer, I interned at Uber as an Applied Scientist Intern on causal machine learning.